Prateeknandle/first_Dapp/README.md

 # first_Dapp
-wave portal with the heelp of buildspace
+wave portal with the help of buildspace